yunaichun/gitbook/terminal/cicd/gitlab/README.md

       when: manual

 # all pipeline
-# definition the job of install stage
+# definition job of install stage
 install:
   stage: install
   <<: *runner